 This chapter presents findings from the study about the impact E-procurement principles and service delivery .
-The study intended to achieve of to find out the following objective To examine the factors influencing the adoption of E-procurement at National Medical Stores.
+The study intended to achieve of to find out the following objective

+To examine factors influencing adoption of E-procurement at National Medical Stores.

 To determine different forms of E-procurement used at National Medical Stores.

-To determine a relationship between the impact E-procurement and service delivery.
+To determine the relationship between E-procurement and service delivery.